rustnl/rustnl2025/src/pages/talks/rose.md

 ////// <!-- sepatator between abstract and bio -->

-BiExtremely average programmer, vacillating between "it's so over" and "we're so back".
+Extremely average programmer, vacillating between "it's so over" and "we're so back".
 I write Rust for a living at the Foresight Spatial Labs, making CAD software with the Bevy engine.
 I love writing, making games, and folding origami!
-I'm also a grandmaster Tetris player.o
+I'm also a grandmaster Tetris player.